sonoransun/exasymptoticsafety/README.md

     --s-range 1e-2:1e8:200 --checks --compare-string --output amp.npz
 ```

-> RG-improvement at the level of an observable (the same standing as the cosmology module), **not** a first-principles form factor — a safe fixed point alone does not guarantee a bounded amplitude (Knorr [arXiv:2602.21285]).
+> **Safe ≠ bounded.** This is RG-improvement at the level of an observable (the same standing as the cosmology module), **not** a first-principles momentum-dependent form factor: a non-Gaussian fixed point alone does not guarantee a bounded amplitude — genuine momentum dependence is required, and naive RG-improvement can fail quantitatively (Knorr [arXiv:2602.21285]).
+The toolkit ships a safe-vs-unsafe diagnostic rather than over-claiming.
 Full reference: [`docs/scattering-amplitudes.md`](docs/scattering-amplitudes.md).

 ---